obfusu/arch-mspgcc-bin/README.md

 mspgcc Link : http://sourceforge.net/projects/mspgcc/

 Packages:

-  1) mspgcc-binutils
+  - mspgcc-binutils

-  2) mspgcc-gcc
+  - mspgcc-gcc

-  3) mspgcc-libc
+  - mspgcc-libc

-  4) mspgcc-mcu       # Header Files and linker scripts
+  - mspgcc-mcu       (Header Files and linker scripts, not actual binaries)

-The AUR links have not been updated and requires modification for successful installation.

-Thus users wanting a readymade solution for mspgcc under Arch can utilize these.
+The AUR links have not been updated and requires modification for successful installation.Thus users wanting a ready-to-use mspgcc under Arch can utilize these.